Anastasia Stanko: Kidnapping by Russian troops and their proxies

-On June 14, 2014 at around 12:30 pm Stanko was detained for four hours by the Russian Border Troops when she accidentally crossed the Russia–Ukraine border in the settlement of Milove, Luhansk Oblast (Ukraine).
-After her detention, Stanko was handed over to the Ukrainian authorities with the request to pay a fine of 3,000 rubles and delete any photo and video materials.
-On June 16, 2014 "Stop censorship" organized a press-conference in Kharkiv to which Anastasia Stanko was invited to share her experience.
-In her interview to the ATN television broadcasting company she stated that there wasn't any border identification between Ukraine and Russia.
+On June 14, 2014 at around 12:30 pm, Stanko was detained for four hours by Russian Border Troops when she accidentally crossed the Russia–Ukraine border in the settlement of Milove, Luhansk Oblast (Ukraine).
+After her detention, Stanko was handed over to Ukrainian authorities with the request to pay a fine of 3,000 rubles and delete any photo and video materials.

+On June 16, 2014, "Stop Censorship" organized a press conference in Kharkiv, where Stanko shared her experience.
+In an interview with the ATN television broadcasting company, she said that she went on the assignment because Milove — where the Ukraine-Russia border ran unmarked along one street — would be the best place to report on the condition of the Ukraine-Russia border.